stliang/intuitive_monad/README.md

 ```
 Note that some of the above transformation or arrows are repeated and there are only six unique transformations from Bool to RBG; however, **function is a grouping of transformations**.
 As long as the groupings are unique, then the functions are unique.

+## Avoid Partial Function
+A partial function is a function not defined for all of its possible arguments.
+As long as you can ensure any given input is mapped to a unique valid output, you have a total function.

 ### References:
 - [Slides](https://docs.google.com/presentation/d/187Uf3EwmZEq_VXibjZ86ienC8IDR2jN5zuajZVq7drM/edit?usp=sharing)
 - Class [hierarchy](https://wiki.haskell.org/Typeclassopedia)